 Build processes that reduce security breaches caused by human error.

 Implement FIDO Universal 2nd Factor Authentication (U2FA) solution such as YubiKey, or Titan security key to provide the added layer of security that isn’t achievable using a username and password combo alone.

 Once the items listed above are in place, be ready to address the biggest X-Factor, the end users.
 It is, therefore, essential to develop a continuing training program to ensure your employees can identify malicious emails and links to questionable websites.
 Technology alone isn’t the answer.

 One important point worth reiterating here is that no amount of security tools (firewall, U2FA, etc.) deployed across your network will prevent your employees from being caught in the web of deceit perpetrated via phishing, malware, and Trojan virus.
 Sophisticated attack vectors will bypass the most observant among us.

 The era of attack vectors such as Stuxnet designed to incapacitate an aggressor (or enemy) state’s nuclear program is a thing of the past.
 Today’s Trojan virus or ransomware can take over a company’s most prized possession, its data, for extortion and intellectual property theft.

 So, what is a business to do?

-- Make employees and executives training a central pillar of your company’s security culture.
+- Make employee and executive training a central pillar of your company’s security culture.

-- Develop an incident response process to address cybersecurity breach and the ensuing fallout.
-It’s only a matter of how, not if you get hacked.
+- Develop an incident response process to address cybersecurity breaches and the ensuing fallout.
+It’s only a matter of how not if you get hacked.

-- Develop a disaster recovery plan and test it often to make sure you can recover your data from backup in the event of catastrophic loss or ransomware attack.
+- Develop a disaster recovery plan and test it often to ensure you can recover your data from backup in case of catastrophic loss or ransomware attack.

 firstname.lastname@example.org | 773-413-9080